 The financial statements are prepared in accordance with a regulatory basis of accounting (RBA), which is an Other Comprehensive Basis of Accounting (OCBOA).
 This basis of accounting is prescribed by Arkansas Code Ann.
-10-4-413(c), as provided in Act 2201 of 2005, and requires that financial statements be presented on a fund basis with, as a minimum, the general fund and special revenue fund presented separately and all other funds included in the audit presented in the aggregate.
+10-4-413(c) and requires that financial statements be presented on a fund basis with, as a minimum, the general fund and special revenue fund presented separately, and all other funds included in the audit presented in the aggregate.
 The law also stipulates that the financial statements consist of a balance sheet; a statement of revenues, expenditures, and changes in fund balances; a comparison of the final adopted budget to the actual expenditures for the general fund and special revenue funds of the entity; notes to financial statements; and a supplemental schedule of capital assets, including land, buildings, and equipment.
 The law further stipulates that the State Board of Education shall promulgate the rules necessary to administer the regulatory basis of presentation.

 The RBA is not in accordance with generally accepted accounting principles (GAAP).
 GAAP requires that basic financial statements present government-wide financial statements.
-Additionally, GAAP requires the following major concepts: Management's Discussion and Analysis, accrual basis of accounting for government-wide financial statements, including depreciation expense, modified accrual basis of accounting for fund financial statements, separate financial statements for fiduciary fund types, separate identification of special and extraordinary items, inclusion of capital assets and debt in the financial statements, specific procedures for the identification of major governmental funds and applicable note disclosures.
+Additionally, GAAP requires the following major concepts: Management's Discussion and Analysis, accrual basis of accounting for government-wide financial statements, including depreciation expense, modified accrual basis of accounting for fund financial statements, separate financial statements for fiduciary fund types, separate identification of special and extraordinary items, inclusion of capital assets, leases, and debt in the financial statements, inclusion of net pension liability in the financial statements, specific procedures for the identification of major governmental funds and applicable note disclosures.
 The RBA does not require government-wide financial statements or the previously identified concepts.

 The accompanying financial statements are presented on a fund basis.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts, which are segregated for purposes of recording specific activities or attaining certain objectives.
+Major governmental funds are defined as general and special revenue, and such funds are presented separately in the financial statements.
+All other governmental funds are presented in the aggregate.
+Fiduciary fund types are presented in a separate column in the Balance Sheet - Regulatory Basis.
 Revenues are reported by major sources and expenditures are reported by major function.
 Other transactions, which are not reported as revenues or expenditures, are reported as other financing sources and uses.
-Transactions related to the recording of installment contracts and capital leases are reported as other financing sources.
+Transactions related to the recording of installment contracts and financed purchases are reported as other financing sources.
 Changes in private-purpose trust funds, if any, will be reflected in the notes to the financial statements.